sjbennett123/vindalebynight/content/current_writeups/A Plague is Born/_index.md

 rules_clarifications:
 craftsman_information: Scavenger- The smell of infection is heavy in the air.
 It almost drives you from the room. (the infection is represented by the hazy smoke.)
 transformations:
 running_notes: Infection- is done just as a Killing Blow, with a count of “I infect you 1, I infect you 2, I infect you 3.”
+Directions- Sam Nekruv is staying in the storehouse at the back of the Half Pony Inn, east of the tavern, in the warehouse district.

 ---